ru-fix/gradle-release-plugin/README.md

 ```

 # Well known issues

-git commands works from console, but gradle-release-plugin tasks fails with **Auth fail** exception.
 ```
 JSchException: Auth fail
 ```
+Git commands works from console, but gradle-release-plugin tasks fails with **JSchException: Auth fail**.

 * gradle-release-plugin uses JGit to access git repository.
 It tries to work through ssh-agent.
 If you are using ssh authentication and received **Auth fail** exception, then this may be due to the fact that your ssh key is not added properly to the ssh-agent.